ThapaRahul/shortest-path-triangle/README.md

 Empirical Investigation of Three Algorithms for the Minimum-Sum Descent Problem

-The problem in question is stated in Exercises 8.1 of the textbook.
 As most algorithmic problems, it can be solved by different algorithms, including:
 - Brute force
 - Dynamic Programming
 - Dijkstra’s shortest path algorithm